From this article, you will learn how to uninstall Kaspersky Internet Security from your Mac without leaving any trace of the application.

 - Confirm the Kaspersky uninstallation.

 If you have already removed Kaspersky, but want to check your Mac for its leftovers, switch to the Remaining Files tab.
 Here you will find Kaspersky’s remaining files and leftovers of all other applications previously removed from your Mac.
 Select them and click to remove.
 That’s all.
-By the way, you can use App Cleaner & Uninstaller absolutely for free with its 7-day trial.
+By the way, you can use App Cleaner & Uninstaller absolutely for free.